 |2008 (#8)||MIL||Joe Alexander||67||282||120||44||4.2||1.8||0.7||0.5|

-In case you missed it, Alexander believes that the Bucks should be labeled a “bust” instead of him.
-Well, my opinion changed completely at that point.
-I get it that no one likes being labeled a bust, but his attempt to shift the blame was completely delusional.
-Still, let’s see if his argument that the Bucks ignored its young projects carries any weight.
+In case you missed it, Alexander believes that the Bucks deserve the credit for his failed career.
+My opinion of him changed completely at that point.
+I get it that no one likes being labeled a bust.
+However, his attempt to shift the blame was completely delusional.
+Still, I’ll give him the benefit of the doubt and evaluate his claim that the Bucks ignored its young projects.

 |Shooting %||Per Game Averages|

-Even though Alexander was having a productive season with Santa Cruz this past season, he realized that his options in the NBA were non-existent.
-In a moment of clarity, he lamented to basketballinsiders.com reporter David Pick,
+In the midst of another productive season, Alexander realized that his options in the NBA are nonexistent.
+In a moment of clarity, he lamented to reporter David Pick:

 One season, there might be just 10 call-ups.
 The next season there could be 35 call-ups, and then there is the factor of who sticks in the NBA?
 I worked real hard this season to put up another five-or-seven points and grab at least three more rebounds each game, but NBA executives would look at the numbers and be like, ‘Who cares?’

-As the following table shows, the 2008 NBA Draft class was consistently good with some positive outliers (i.e. Derrick Rose, Russell Westbrook, and Kevin Love), but only one negative outlier (i.e. Alexander).
-With respect to posterity, Alexander should be glad that he wasn’t drafted before Rose, Westbrook or Love because his failure would be even more recognized.
+As the following table shows, the 2008 NBA Draft class had several good players and a few great ones (Derrick Rose, Russell Westbrook, and Kevin Love).
+However, Alexander proved to be the only negative outlier in the first 10 picks.
+With respect to posterity, he should be glad that he only went #8 overall because his failure would be even more recognized.